phseidl/jku-ml-seminar/eeg-research/data/tuh.md

 - 33 channels @ 250 Hz for 20 min per edf; LowPass at 125.00 Hz

+## Access for people using the JKU servers:

+TUHEV can be found at: ```/system/user/publicwork/eeg/data/TUH/```

+If you need access to the JKU servers - write me a mail.

 ## Get access to the dataset
 To request access to the TUH EEG Corpus, please fill out [this form](https://isip.piconepress.com/projects/tuh_eeg/html/data_sharing.pdf), follow the instructions given, and email a signed copy to help@nedcdata.org.
 Please include "Download The TUH EEG Corpus" in the subject line.